sendahug/send-hug-backend/README.md

 6. **PyWebPush** - This application uses pywebpush in order to handle push notifications.
 For more information, check their [GitHub repo](https://github.com/web-push-libs/pywebpush).

-7. **sh** - This application uses sh during testing (in order to handle the database).
-For more information, check the [sh PyPi page](https://pypi.org/project/sh/).

-8. **Coverage** - This application uses coverage in order to provide code coverage for testing.
+7. **Coverage** - This application uses coverage in order to provide code coverage for testing.
 For more information, check the [Coverage documentation](https://coverage.readthedocs.io/en/coverage-5.2.1/).

 ## Authentication